Your Benefits

 Retirement Benefits

 Retirement benefits are among the most important benefits of Federal employment.
 It's never too early to start planning for your retirement.
-Most Federal Employees will be in one or two retirement systems.
-The Federal Employees Retirement System (FERS) is the newest retirement system generally covering employees first employed after 1987 and those who voluntarily switched from CSRS.
+Most federal employees will be in one or two retirement systems.
+The Federal Employees Retirement System (FERS) is the newest retirement system, generally covering employees first employed after 1987 and those who voluntarily switched from CSRS.
 The Civil Service Retirement System (CSRS) originally covered employees first employed prior to 1987.

-• Federal Employees Retirement System
+Federal Employees Retirement System

 FERS is a three-tiered retirement plan consisting of the FERS Pension, Social Security Benefits, and the Thrift Savings Plan.

-The Social Security piece to your Retirement System is an additional Retirement Benefit that you may apply for as early as Age 62.
+• Social Security is an additional retirement benefit that you may apply for as early as age 62.
 Your benefit amount is based on your earnings averaged over most of your working career.
 Higher lifetime earnings result in higher benefits.
-Your Social Security benefit amount also is affected by your age at the time you start receiving benefits.
-If you start your Social Security benefits at Age 62, your benefit will be lower than if you wait until your full retirement age.
+Your Social Security benefit amount is also affected by your age upon receipt of your benefits.
+If you start your Social Security benefits at age 62, your benefit will be lower than if you wait until your full retirement age.
 Most people need 40 credits (10 years of work) to qualify for Social Security retirement benefits.
+As a Federal Employee, you pay full Social Security Taxes that is equal to 6.2% of your salary.
+To find out more about Social Security, please go to www.ssa.gov.

 Thrift Savings Plan

 Roth Contributions: Roth contributions are taken out of your paycheck after your income is taxed.
 When you withdraw funds from your Roth balance, you will receive your Roth contributions tax free since you have already paid taxes on the contributions.
-You also won't pay taxes on any investment earnings, as long as you're at least age 59½ (or disabled) and your withdrawal is made at least 5 years after the beginning of the year in which you made your first Roth contribution.
-The TSP Roth feature will give participants flexibility in the tax treatment of their contributions now and in the future.
+You also won't pay taxes on any investment earnings, as long as you're at least age 59½ (or disabled) and your withdrawal is made at least five years after the beginning of the year in which you made your first Roth contribution.
+The TSP Roth feature gives participants flexibility in the tax treatment of their contributions now and in the future.

-If you were recently hired, your agency automatically enrolled you in the TSP at a 3% contribution rate.
-3% of your basic pay is deducted from your paycheck each pay period and deposited in your TSP account, unless you have made an election to change or stop your contributions.
+If you were recently hired, your agency automatically enrolled you in the TSP at a 5% contribution rate.
+5% of your basic pay is deducted from your paycheck each pay period and deposited in your TSP account, unless you have made an election to change or stop your contributions.
 If you had a 401K from a previous employer or an eligible IRA, you may be eligible to roll money over from those accounts into your TSP account.